HappyAreaBean/Tritongy/README.md

 Languagy is a Spigot API for providing player-individual languages for plugins.

+    Developers

+    When your plugin requests a message for a player, their locale is detected and the API will get your plugin's appropiate language file with the string needed.

+    Server Owners
+    Simply place the .jar on your plugins folder.
+Any plugin that supports Languagy will automatically translate for you, however you need to translate the language files yourself.
+See the Usage section below for more information.

 Usage
 -------
 Simply drag and drop the plugin into your Plugins folder.
 Languages can be disabled/enabled in config.yml.
 Run /lgy test in-game with the language English, then run with American to make sure the plugin is working correctly.